the-drunk-coder/megra/README.md

 Amongst those are:

-* The branch feature.
-There's more intuitive and concise methods that do something very similar (xdup).
+* The branch/cut feature.
+There's more intuitive and concise methods like `(xdup)`that do something very similar.
+* The chain group feature.
+I only used it once, it hasn't even been documented, and the `(sx)` environment does a better job.

 In the very unlikely case that you were an early Mégra user and are missing one of the features, please tell me and I'll see if I can bring them back.